MorrellLAB/Nanopore/SQK-RAD004/README.md

 # SQK-RAD004 Protocol

+**IMPORTANT!** As of August 12, 2021 Nanopore has printable checklist versions of all of their protocols.
+These do require a log in to access, however.
+Please download the most updated version of their checklists/protocols when doing a sequencing run.
+They continuously update the protocol (e.g., changes such as amount of priming mix to load into the flow cell, etc.).

+The protocol here, is outdated.
+Please download the most updated protocol from Nanopore's website.

+---

 The protocol can be modified in the markdown file called `SQK-RAD004-protocol.md`.

 The printable PDF version of the protocol is the file called [`SQK-RAD004-protocol.pdf`](https://github.com/MorrellLAB/Nanopore/blob/master/SQK-RAD004/SQK-RAD004-protocol.pdf).
 See below for how to convert the markdown file to PDF.